jyanar/CS373-P4/README.md

     $ ./gradlew run

-All documented is located in the docs folder.
+All documentation is located in the docs folder.